Theatre and Performance

 THRB32H3 - Intermediate Performance: Improvisation

 This course introduces students to improvisation across a range of theatrical contexts.
 In a sequence of short units, the course will explore improv comedy, improvisation-based devising work, and the improvisation structures commonly used in the context of applied theatre work (including forum theatre and playback theatre).
-Simultaneously, students will read scholarly literature in the field of play theory, and reflect on their own experiences as improvisers through the vocabulary that has been developed in this interdisciplinary field.
+Simultaneously, students will read scholarly literature that addresses the ethical dilemmas, cultural collisions, and practical conundrums raised by these forms.
+Students will reflect on their own experiences as improvisers through the vocabulary that has been developed in this literature.

 Prerequisite: THRA11H3/(VPDA11H3)